Cabaret Voltaire (band): The EMI years begin: Code and an identity crisis (1986-1987)

-By 1986, Virgin offered to extend Cabaret Voltaire's record contract, but EMI group signaled an intent to invest more in the group and the lure of increased resources through a major label proved irresistible.
+By 1986, Virgin offered to extend Cabaret Voltaire's record contract, but EMI group signalled an intent to invest more in the group and the lure of increased resources through a major label proved irresistible.
 One of these resources was access to producer Adrian Sherwood, who produced 1987's Code and its singles "Don't Argue" and "Here to Go".
 Code also featured additional musicians including Bill Nelson on guitar and Mark Brydon on bass.

 While 1987 proved to be a successful year musically, in other respects the band was faltering.
 The decision was made to abandon the original Western Works studio after a series of break-ins and the emergence of financial issues due to accounting problems from years before threatened to force a sale of their new studio.
 Additionally, Mallinder moved to London and took on more of a socialite lifestyle while Kirk remained in Sheffield.
 This formed a schism between the band members characterized by the extroverted Mallinder and the reluctant Kirk that was a mirror of the identity crisis of an experimental/unconventional band on the verge of going pop.